vuongthanh148/salary-hero/README.md

 # Salary Hero Assignment

-(Yes I passed this job but the offer was not matched my expectation)
+(Yes I passed this job but the offer did not matched my expectations)

 ## Description <!-- omit in toc -->